 At Temple Shalom, we take the commandment to 'celebrate' Shabbat seriously.
 Our services are joyful, warm and welcoming, with something to touch both the mind and heart.
 A variety of worship experiences throughout the month provide members different ways to engage the power of prayer - and the potential of Jewish spirituality to reach our souls and change our lives.
 All of our Friday Shabbat services begin at 7:30 PM unless otherwise stated.
 Visitors and guests are always welcome.
 If you would like to let us know in advance you are visiting us for the first time, please email Membership@templeshalom.net, and we will try to connect you with a member so you do not pray alone.

-2nd Friday - Shir Shalom Music Shabbat or Soulful Shabbat Ruach, 7:30 PM
+Shir Shalom Music Shabbat or Soulful Shabbat Ruach

 We come together in song and celebration, as Shir Shalom, our amazing adult choir, enhances our worship, with the participation of the entire congregation always in mind.
-Every other month, the Shir Shalom Choir is joined by the Shabbat Ruach Band with an uplifting service in the world-beat style.
-The sermon message is brief and the focus is the music!
+On Occasion the Shir Shalom Choir is joined by the Shabbat Ruach Band.

-Our Traditional Shabbat at 7:30 PM usually includes a Torah Service and a sermon from the Rabbi.
-The music, featuring our talented accompanist Andrew Stewart, incorporates old standards and favorite new liturgy from the Reform repertoire.
+Our Traditional Shabbat usually includes a Torah Service and a sermon from the Rabbi.
+The music, featuring our talented accompanist, incorporates old standards and favorite new liturgy from the Reform repertoire.

 A guitar-accompanied, less formal service in the Sanctuary featuring Israeli, camp and contemporary folk music and an informal sermon/teaching by the Rabbi.

-An informal mix of traditional and contemporary worship styles in a brief and warm service environment.
+An informal mix of traditional and contemporary worship styles in a warm service environment.